carloscortonc/rpi-cli/docs/commands.md

-  --build-on-target  Build docker image on target machine instead of local (default: true) --vars             List of variables for docker applications in <KEY>=<VALUE> format, e.g. PORT=8080 (default: []) --envfile          Environment variables file to provide when running the container
+  --build-on-target  Build docker image on target machine instead of local (default: true) --vars             List of variables for docker applications in <KEY>=<VALUE> format, e.g. PORT=8080 (default: []) --envfile          Environment variables file to provide when running the container --logs             Show container logs after the indicated time.
+Use value <= 0 to skip (default: 5)
 ```

 # `config`